Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - Louisville is 4-3-0 against the spread this year.

-- The Cardinals have covered the spread twice this season when underdogs by 4 points or more (in three chances).
+- The Cardinals have been underdogs by 4 points or more three times this season and have covered the spread twice.

-- Louisville's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Louisville's games this year have hit the over on two of seven set point totals (28.6%).

-- When Louisville scores more than 15.3 points, it is 4-2 against the spread and 4-3 overall.
+- When Louisville puts up more than 15.3 points, it is 4-2 against the spread and 4-3 overall.

-- In games that Louisville totals over 325.5 yards, the team is 4-3 against the spread and 4-4 overall.
+- Louisville is 4-3 against the spread and 4-4 overall when the team amasses over 325.5 yards.

 - The Cardinals have turned the ball over one more time (12 total) than the Tigers have forced a turnover (11) this season.